Spiced-Up Lamb Burgers with Feta

 Devouring a great lamb burger has to be the most satisfying way to eat a complete meal with your hands.

-Everyone loves a recipe for a fantastic burger, whether it’s a vegan black bean burger or an old-fashioned beef burger.
+Everyone loves a recipe for a fantastic burger, whether it’s this black bean burger or an old-fashioned beef burger.
 It’s the iconic American sandwich!

 I’m crazy about making and eating burgers because their construction — layers of ground meat, sauces, condiments, vegetables and hamburger buns — are open to so many creative variables beyond basic beef and ketchup.